GAIR-NLP/auto-j/README.md

 PROMPT_INPUT_FOR_SCENARIO_CLS: str = "Identify the scenario for the user's query, output 'default' if you are uncertain.\nQuery:\n{input}\nScenario:\n"
 ```

-And here is an example for inference (using vllm as well like Auto-J inference):
+Here is an example (using vllm like Auto-J usage):

 ```python
 from vllm import LLM, SamplingParams